 Option #3: Free File Fillable Forms

-This one’s more frustrating to use, but it’s still free so here are some instructions.
+This one does not include state tax extensions, but it’s still free so here are some instructions.
 Go to the Free File Fillable Forms site (say that 5 times fast) and click on “Start Free File Fillable Forms”.
 Click “Sign-in” on the top left, and create a new account.
 After you’re signed in, click on “Continue” and pick your form.
 Go with 1040.
 On the top right, you should see an icon with the label “File an Extension”.

 This will bring up Form 4868.
 Click around the form to fill the boxes out.
 You’ll need to estimate your total tax liability, but since this is just an online version of the form so there is no guidance included.
 As above, you can request your estimated tax payment to be withdrawn electronically by supplying your bank’s routing and account numbers.
 For identification purposes, you’ll need your adjusted gross income (AGI) from your previous year tax return.

 One last reminder: Filing an extension only extends the time to file your return and does not extend the time to pay any tax due.
 To avoid late payment penalties and interest you must estimate what tax will be due and pay that when you file the extension.